 - redness or small red lines in the white of the eye

-- discharge of yellow pus that may be crusty on waking up - a possible sign of bacterial infection
+- discharge of yellow or green pus that may make the eyes crusty upon waking up – a possible sign of bacterial infection

 - swollen eyelids